 Our conclusion is that ambiguity in terms of the purpose of PMS has also arisen due to the multiplicity and heterogeneity of stakeholders who largely maintain shifting and contradictory interpretations of the purpose of PMM.
-This also raises a number of other questions, such as what measures should be employed (i.e., design of PMS), and whether measures are being set and reported at the right level (i.e., use of PMS).
+This raises further questions, such as what measures should be employed (i.e., design of PMS), and whether measures are being set and reported at the right level (i.e., use of PMS).
 Put into perspective, studies by Ham et al. (2015) found that there are well over 1500 measures that could be utilised to report on performance, of which approximately 200 were relevant to CAMHS.
-To summate it will appear that the heterogeneity and multiplicity of stakeholders together with the power relationship between these stakeholders creates confusion over the purpose of PMM.
-What is observed is that it appears that some of the individual stakeholders do not know what they want out of the PMM.
+To summate it appears that the heterogeneity and multiplicity of stakeholders, together with the power relationship between these stakeholders, creates confusion over the purpose of PMM.
+It appears that some individual stakeholders do not know what they want from PMM.
 In addition, even when individual stakeholders have a clearly articulated the purpose for PMM, their interests conflict with other stakeholders’ priorities.
 These two sources create an ambiguity in relation to the purpose of the entire PMM system.

 5.2 Design of performance measurement systems

 The primary focus of PMS design is to articulate how PMS are to be conceived (Ravelomanantsoa et al. 2019), what is measured (Neely et al. 2005), how PMS effectiveness is evaluated and how high-level organisational goals and objectives are implemented (deployed) throughout the organisation to ensure better PMM alignment (Bourne et al. 2000).
 ‘Design’ alongside ‘Review’, ‘Implementation’ and ‘Use’ are phases within the PMS development lifecycle (see Bourne et al. 2000; Liu et al. 2018).
 The design of PMS entails (i) the identification of the primary performance objectives to be measured and (ii) actually undertaking the design of those measures (Bourne et al. 2000).
-How mature the design of PMS is will typically reflect a continuum that ranges from a few to completely established measures (Wettstein and Kueng 2002).
+The maturity of the design of PMS is assessed on a continuum that ranges from a few to completely established measures (Wettstein and Kueng 2002).

 The literature suggests that the design of PMS should focus on the overall performance objectives of the organisation (Bourne et al. 2000).
 It is expected that a well-designed PMS should have an explicit purpose; be derived from strategy; clearly deploy organisational goals and objectives ensuring alignment of the organisation with its overall priorities; balance efficiency versus effectiveness as well as qualitative versus quantitative indicators; drive improvement; and serve diagnostic or legitimacy- seeking purposes (Neely et al. 1995, 2000, 2005; Henri 2006; Vakkuri and Meklin 2006; Melnyk et al. 2014).

 A parallel debate is concerned with whether the PMS should be designed for strategic or operational purposes (Henri 2006; Johnston and Pongatichat 2008).
 It is suggested that a PMS that is designed for strategic purposes will: Evaluate resource performance; facilitate and enhance stakeholder communication; and, facilitate the identification of performance gaps and identification of avenues for strategic intervention (Melnyk et al. 2004).
 In contrast, a PMS designed for operational purposes would provide policy deployment, goal alignment and diagnostic control as well as driving operational improvement.
 This debate naturally assumes that a PMS is purposefully designed.
-However, it is widely understood that, in many cases, a PMS emerges over time as a result of an organisation’s response to external or internal stimuli; in which case it may not be clear who was responsible for designing the PMS and why certain measures actually exist (Bititci 2015).
+However, it is widely understood that, in many cases, a PMS emerges over time through an organisation’s response to external or internal stimuli; in which case it may not be clear who was responsible for designing the PMS and why certain measures actually exist (Bititci 2015).